alyghanson/iNeedWaterMaster/README.md

 Official Plant watering app being built.
 This is a long term project based of the POC in iNeedWater

-## Toolbar

-- Make thinner
-- Git rid of button shadow on cat icon.

 ## Generating plants & Plant Dict

-To write new plant JSON for 100 sample plants:
+To write new plant component for 100 sample plants:

 ```bash
 cd src